Collaton St Mary C of E Primary School

 Church of England Primary school in the Diocese of Exeter and in Torbay Council.
 They are proud to serve the local community on the western edge of Torbay as well as the Christian community of Paignton.
 Their Christian ethos and distinctiveness is central to all they do.

-On admissions, the school accept 30 children in each age group and are a seven- class school.
+On admissions, the school accept 30 children in each age group in Key Stage 1 and 32 in Key Stage 2.
 Every age group has one class.
-Of the 30 children, at least 20 are community places and up to 10 denominational (church linked) places.
-They have at least 207 children at any one time.
+They have at least 215 children at any one time.

 School has a dedicated Breakfast and After School Club.